Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 ### Getting a list of all packages

 NPM doesn't have a simple API which you can call and just say "please give me all package names".
-At least not officially. **StackOverflow to the Rescue!** In this thread about how to [list all public packages in the npm registry](https://stackoverflow.com/questions/48251633/list-all-public-packages-in-the-npm-registry) [Mark Amery](https://stackoverflow.com/users/1709587/mark-amery) mentioned that CouchDB of NPM is open to the public, so we can just use `curl https://replicate.npmjs.com/_all_docs` to download all docs in JSON format.
+At least not officially. **StackOverflow to the Rescue!** In this thread about how to [list all public packages in the npm registry](https://stackoverflow.com/questions/48251633/list-all-public-packages-in-the-npm-registry) [Mark Amery](https://stackoverflow.com/users/1709587/mark-amery) mentioned that the CouchDB of NPM is open to the public, so we can just use `curl https://replicate.npmjs.com/_all_docs` to download all docs in JSON format.

 So a quick...